 Figure 2.
-Annual exports (in millions of kg) and total exported value (millions of 2021 dollars) by export country for prawn and shrimp from 2011 to 2021.
+Annual exports (in millions of kg) and total exported value (millions of 2022 dollars) by export country for prawn and shrimp from 2010 to 2022.
 Note: the stacked bar graphs are showing exported value by country and the line graph is showing total exported landings.
-Source: Statistics Canada (EXIM), Accessed on November 10, 2022
+Source: Statistics Canada (EXIM), Accessed on July 24, 2023

-Over the last decade, particularly in 2015, a major shift in BC's prawn and shrimp trading partners occurred.
+The last decade saw a major shift in BC's prawn and shrimp trading partners.
 Historically, Japan was one of the largest export markets for BC prawn and shrimp.
-For example, in 2011 and 2012, 69% of prawn and shrimp exports by quantity were bound to Japan.
+For example, between 2010-2012 on average, 72% of prawn and shrimp exports by quantity were bound to Japan.
 As the decade progressed, exports to the Japanese market declined, hitting a decade-low of 12% in 2015 before slightly recovering to 33% in 2019.
-However, exports to Japan have declined once again in the last two years, hitting another low of 12% in 2021.
+However, exports to Japan continued to decline in the following three years, hitting a record low of 2% in 2022.
 Meanwhile, between 2014 and 2015, export volume of shrimp and prawns to the United States of America (USA) increased more than ten-fold, while exports to China nearly doubled during the same period.
-Exports to China have seen enormous growth in the past decade; in 2012, only 5% of export volume went to China, compared to nearly 60% in 2021.
-China is now the largest export market of prawn and shrimp, followed by the USA and Japanese market (18% and 12% respectively in 2021).
+Exports to China have seen enormous growth in the past decade; in 2012, only 5% of export volume went to China, compared to 56% in 2022.
+China is now the largest export market of prawn and shrimp, followed by the USA and Hong Kong markets (34% and 7% respectively in 2022).